mkeneqa/vagrant-lamp/README.md

 # Vagrant Laravel

 Quick and easy development environment for developing Laravel applications using Vagrant.

-Uses Vagrant to provision an ubuntu server on virtual box.
+This setup uses Vagrant to provision an ubuntu server on virtual box.

 ## Requirements